 The Ringstrasse boulevard is an open air museum, with a succession of magnificent buildings to gaze and wonder at.
 The State Opera House, the City Hall, the Parliament building, they’re all on this same street.
 All stand as a testament to the might and power of the Austrian Empire before the end of World War I.

-They say it’s the oldest zoo in the world, and Tiergarten Schonbrunn has also won plaudits for its conservation work.
-You can walk through a rainforest house, experience desert conditions, see a live coral reef and then call in on the giant pandas.
-We hope they’re not too shy.
+They say it’s the oldest zoo in the world and Tiergarten Schonbrunn has also won plaudits for its conservation work.
+You can walk through a rainforest house, experience desert conditions, see a live coral reef, then call in on the giant pandas.
+That sounds like a day well spent to us.